 Aristocrats, another of your ongoing projects, opens a window onto what – on the surface – might seem a very different theme in your work, that of the elderly, and issues around mental illness or disability.
 How do you see these themes as aligned in your work?

 The institution that is the setting for Aristocrats started as a congregation of nuns before the dictatorship.
-Those nuns helped women with social needs.
-Some of those were women with mental issues, or learning disabilities.
+Those nuns cared for women with social needs.
+Some of those were women with mental health issues, or learning disabilities.
 The focus of my work there is the women, some of whom live there.
 Others live nearby and visit for educational programs or activities.
 There is a broad range of issues represented by the group.

 I do not think Aristocrats differs in theme at all.
 It is just another way to speak about the same thing.
 It is another ‘door’, just like dancehall.
 It is about where our limits lie.
 What is antisocial?
 What are the constructs of normality, why do we behave the way we do, and why do we think our way is right?

 I am interested in meeting people who, for varying reasons, do not follow this strict pattern of what society sees as normal, yet still live around me.
 I am extremely open to them, to learning from them.

 Was part of the aim with this project to also challenge the existing norms around documenting mental illness?